What we know about Selling Sunset season 4

 There’s plenty for the cameras still to follow, with Heather Rae Young now engaged to her partner Tarek El Moussa.

-Given that both Mary and Christine’s weddings featured on the show, it’d be great to be front row at this one as well!
+Given that both Mary and Christine Quinn’s weddings featured on the show, it’d be great to be front row at this one as well!

 And of course, the drama between fan-favourites, Chrishell and Christine, will never get old.
 This alone could keep us tuning into the show for a few more seasons.
 Plus, there’s bound to be more fall-out from Chrishell’s divorce from Justin Hartley.